 As mentioned several times in this post, you can remove a lot of uncertainty about how you’ll get there and back and buying tickets on the right day in advance by just hooking up with a tour.
 The Peru Rail site boasts, “Did you know we have more than 300 combinations to Machu Picchu?”
 Like that’s a good thing…

 Lodging Near Machu Picchu

 In theory, you could leave Cusco in the morning, tour the citadel in the afternoon, and return back to Cusco that night.
 But it would be a real shame.
-The best option would be to spend the night in Aguas Calientes so you don’t have to rush, but you could also return to Ollaytantambo, where the hotels tend to be a little cheaper and there are other ruins to see.
+The best option would be to arrange an overnight stay in Aguas Calientes so you don’t have to rush.
+If you’ve been on the Inca Trail, it will be especially nice to visit the hot springs the town is named after.
+But you could also return to Ollaytantambo, where the hotels tend to be a little cheaper and there are other ruins to see.
 Either way though, lodging won’t set you back as much as some of the other options.
 On Booking.com you’ll find plenty of hotels for $40 double or less in both places and there are a few hostels around, most priced $10 to $16 for a bed.

-You can spend a fortune if you want—there are hotels going for $500 or more per night, a thousand if you want to sleep in the same bed Bono and Mick Jagger both occupied in the past.
-But keep in mind that this region gets loads of travelers from all over the world and the vast majority of them are not rich celebs or retirees.
+You can spend a fortune if you want—there are luxury hotels going for $500 or more per night, a thousand plus if you want to sleep in the same bed Bono and Mick Jagger both occupied in the past.
+But keep in mind that this region gets loads of travelers from all over the world and the vast majority of them are not rich celebs.
 You’re likely to hear as much Spanish, Portuguese, Korean, and Japanese while walking around as English.

 A Full Machu Picchu Budget